ldobbelsteen/cloudflare-ddns/README.md

 ## Docker

-To help with automation, there is a Dockerfile present to build a lean Docker image.
+To help with automation, there is a Containerfile present to build a lean container image.
 There is a pre-built image available on the GitHub Packages of this repository.
 An example of how the image can be used:

 ```
 docker run \